What is a Pick in Hockey?

 Understanding the ‘Pick’ Term in Ice Hockey

-What Exactly Is a ‘Pick’ in Hockey?
+What Exactly Is a Pick in Hockey?

-In the simplest terms, a “pick” in Hockey is when a player positions themselves to block or impede an opponent, aiming to create space or an advantage for their respective teammate.
-Think of it as setting a screen in Basketball (a legal block) but on the ice.
+Think of it as setting a screen in Basketball (considered a legal block) but now on the ice.
 The goal is to disrupt the opposing player’s path, allowing a teammate to maneuver more freely – and gain the edge.

 It is important to remember in Hockey, every player without the puck still has the right to ice, (and the right to party) be on the ice.
-They are just a dude skating without a puck and they have the right to skate and the right to ice.
-So, this means they are entitled to occupy their space on the rink.

-They see an opponent barreling toward their teammate, the center, who is carrying the puck up the ice.
+The winger sees an opponent barreling toward their teammate, the center, who is carrying the puck up the ice.

 The winger decides to slow down and hold their position near the boards, essentially blocking the path of the pursuing defender.

 This act of holding position is legal as long as the winger doesn’t actively move into the defender’s lane or initiate contact.
-The winger exercises their right to the ice by holding a spot they’ve already established on the rnk.
+The winger exercises their right to the ice by holding a spot they’ve already established on the rink.

-It’s a subtle but powerful tactic in hockey, especially when executed cleanly to open lanes or protect puck carriers.
+It’s a subtle but powerful tactic in hockey, especially when executed cleanly to either open lanes or protect puck carriers.

 By understanding the nuances of picks and the right to ice, players can incorporate this strategy into their play while adhering to the rules.

-Coaches often emphasize this skill to teach players how to influence the game without risking unnecessary whistles from the officials.
+Players can swiftly influence the game without risking unnecessary whistles from the officials.

 What’s the Penalty for a Pick Inference

 We knew you were wondering!
+Hope you don’t find this too dry….

 Per the USA Hockey Website: